Fx Copy

 How to calculate Observed Lifetime Given Reduced Mass?

 With Reduced Mass of Fragments (μ), Temperature for Quenching (T), Pressure for Quenching (P) & Cross Section Area for Quenching (σ) we can find Observed Lifetime Given Reduced Mass using the formula - Observed Lifetime = sqrt((Reduced Mass of Fragments*[BoltZ]*Temperature for Quenching)/(8*pi))/(Pressure for Quenching*Cross Section Area for Quenching).
-This formula also uses Boltzmann constant, Archimedes' constant and Square Root Function function(s).
+This formula also uses Boltzmann constant, Archimedes' constant and Square Root (sqrt) function(s).

 What are the other ways to Calculate Observed Lifetime?